Mangar2/Quabla/README.md

 - whatif (switched off by compiler flag in release builds).
 Whatif is a debugging feature to debug the search.
 It supports to print the variables in dedicated nodes of the search tree

 Perft and divide has multi cpu support and accepts the cores N command for perft.
 It has been tested with 32 threads in parallel on a 16 core hyperthreading machine

+### Pondering in Winboard

+Pondering is only rudimentary supported in Winboard.
+Instead of continuing on ponder-hit, Qapla will stop the search and start a new search profiting from the transposition table.
+This is not the best way to do it, but it is the easiest way to implement it.
+I will improve it later.

 ## Playing strength